Programme/Approved Electives for 2023/24

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/phy-30027/lists

 To acquire a systematic understanding of statistical analysis methods and apply these techniques to critically evaluatephysical/astrophysical data sets from primary sources.

 Intended Learning Outcomes

-10 hours lectures18 hours practical classes8 hours problem sheets10 hours project work6 hours project report writing96 hours private study and preparation for examination
+9 hours lectures (scheduled)18 hours practical classes (scheduled)6 hours project work (scheduled)8 hours problem sheets20 hours project report writing87 hours private study and preparation for examination2 class test

 Description of Module Assessment

-2 problem sheetsQuestions on systematic understanding of statistical and numerical methods and their application to physical/astrophysical problems (2 problem sheets)2: Project weighted 40%
+2 problem sheetsQuestions on systematic understanding of statistical and data analysis methods and their application to physical/astrophysical problems (2 problem sheets)2: Project weighted 40%

 2000 word project reportApplication of statistical and numerical methods to a data analysis or interpretation problem informed by developments at the forefront of physics/astrophysics.
 The methods used and an interpretation of the results to be submitted as a written report (2000 words).3: Class Test weighted 40%

 2 hour unseen open book practical testTwo hour unseen "open book" practical computer-based test.
 The test will comprise between 3 and 5 compulsory short questions.
 The questions will test whether students can correctly identify and apply correct statistical techniques to analyze and critically evaluate the significance of results from experimental data.